paper-skyline/ftnt_sdwan/ADVPN_7_2/SD-WAN with ADVPN Hub-Spoke.md

 # SD-WAN with ADVPN Hub-Spoke Within Single Region

 * This template was created to be run against FortiOS 7.2.x
-* *With vpn algoritihms recommendations from NSA PP-22-0266 Mar 2022 ver 1.0*
+* *With vpn algorithms recommendations from NSA PP-22-0266 Mar 2022 ver 1.0*
 * __Seriously re-consider using TWAMP at all in this thing__
 * Some of these config statements have to be entered in a specific order before subsequent command options are available.
 For example, `set ike-version 2` must be set before defining IKE proposals and DHGRP proposals.